32 Harv. J. L. & Pub. Pol'y 193 (2009)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "Sodomy and Guns: Tradition as Democratic Deliberation and Constitutional Interpretation" (2009).
 Faculty Scholarship Series.
-Paper 3777.
+3777.